Start An LLC in South Carolina

 4. Make an Operating Agreement for your South Carolina LLC

-While you’re not required to have an operating agreement, we strongly recommend having one.
+While South Carolina doesn’t not require to have an operating agreement, we strongly recommend having one.
 Many banks will ask to see your operating agreement before you open a business account.
 Additionally, the operating agreement can help keep your LLC out of legal trouble.
 Think of it this way: before playing a board game, everyone must know the rules.
 A good operating agreement will outline:

 • The LLC’s business structure